JoeyHuang1/ReactDragAndDrop/README.md

 # ReactDraggAndDrop
-React/React-Native Drag &amp; Drop HOC
+Drag &amp; Drop HOC implemented for both React and React-Native.

+## Concept
+In a container component, provide draggable and droppable HOC function to convert any component into D&D  component.